Who is eligible for an award?

-The Data Journalism Awards competition celebrates outstanding work in the field of data journalism worldwide.
-It can be won by any media organisation, big or small.
+The Data Journalism Awards honors outstanding work in the field of data journalism worldwide.

-The DJA administrators have the final authority to determine whether an entry is eligible or not.
+The Data Journalism Awards administrators have the final authority to determine whether an entry is eligible or not.

-The finalists shortlisted for awards will be announced during the first week of May 2017, and the winning projects will be revealed at the DJA 2017 Ceremony in Vienna on 22 June 2017, during the seventh annual GEN Summit.
+The finalists shortlisted for awards will be announced in May 2019, and the winning projects will be announced at the 2019 ceremony and gala dinner during the GEN Summit 2019.

-Entries are allowed to have been published on any other media platform: online, radio, audio, broadcast, print or a combination of platforms.
+Entries may have been published on any other media platform: online, radio, audio, broadcast, print or a combination of platforms.